 Possible add-ons to your road trip

-I am very happy with the choices that we made for spending our time in Scandinavia.
+I am pleased with the choices that we made for spending our time in Scandinavia.
 If I had more time, I would do the following:

 - Explore Stockholm.
 I have never been to this capital of Sweden and hope to one day, but it is a 7-hour drive from Gothenberg, and I had my sights set in the other direction on Norway!
 When in Stockholm, I would love to explore the Stockholm City Hall and learn more about the government there.

 - Spend more time in Norway and travel north.
 We waited until the last moment in Bergen to decide not to do this.
 The main reason we chose to go south was the freak April snowstorm that hit while we were in Flam.
 By April, I am so done with snow.

 - Climb to Troll’s Tongue or Trolltunga.
 This 5-hour hike to an outcrop dangling high over a fjord is not too far from Stavanger in southern Norway.
-Neither my 70-year old father or 10-year old son was up for this hike, but I would love to return to do it.
+Neither my 70-year old father nor 10-year old son was up for this hike, but I would love to return to do it.

-In only over a week we saw stone circles, cute fishing villages on the Norwegian, Baltic and North Seas, snow-covered mountains, fjords and one of the world’s oldest amusement parks.
-It was definitely one of the best road trips I have taken.
+In only over a week, we saw stone circles, cute fishing villages on the Norwegian, Baltic, and North Seas, snow-covered mountains, fjords, and one of the world’s oldest amusement parks.
+It was one of the best road trips I have taken.
 I hope this Scandinavia road trip itinerary helps you make your Scandinavia road trip dreams come true!

 Where have you taken your favorite road trip?
 Please let me know in the comments.